Any SEO can tell you about times where managing SEO is truly frustrating. I can think of three examples from my own experience:

 This dashboard is specifically geared toward your leadership and the C-suite.
 The data on it may vary between organizations.
 Overall, however, its goal is to provide quick access to metrics the leadership team cares about.
 Typically includes data from Site Analytics – visits, revenue, search traffic and more, expanded with YoY or MoM comparisons.

 #11.
-Ranking and Traffic for Specific Departments
+Keyword Rankings and Traffic for Specific Departments

 When you have to share SEO data with separate stakeholders – individual departments, location managers, etc. – create a customizable dashboard for each of them.
 Schedule automated reports to share the data with those people regularly.